CambridgeNuclear/SCONE/docs/Input Manual.rst

 ##############

 A material source is a particle source which can only be produced in a given material.
 It is a type of volumetric source.
 For the moment it is constrained to neutrons.
+Allows sampling particles uniformly in time.
 The properties of a material source are:

 * mat: the name of the material from which to sample (must be defined in materials).
 * data (*optional*, default = continuous energy): data type for source particles.
 Can be ``ce``